syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ![Alt text](images/columnReorder.gif)

-> You can disable the reordering of a particular column by setting the `Columns.AllowReordering` property to `false`.
+> You can disable the reordering of a particular column by setting the `GanttColumn.AllowReordering` property to `false`.

 ### Reorder Multiple Columns